learn-the-web/topics/pattern-library-cheat-sheet.md

                 width: 400
                 # Add padding around the pattern to help it display
                 padding: 3em
+                # Add a minimum height to the pattern’s display
+                height: 400
                 # Specify the Jekyll include fields
                 fields:
                   # The name of the field for Jekyll